-Please state the salary applied for for the proposed visiting researcher (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amounts (including social security contributions).
+Please state the salary applied for for the nominated visiting researcher (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amounts (including social security contributions).
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

-List the proposed visiting researcher’s costs for rent of housing, insurance and travel between Sweden and the home country on separate lines.
+List the proposed visiting researcher’s costs for rent of housing, insurance, and travel between Sweden and the home country on separate lines.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Total cost of the visiting researcher

-Prisma will automatically add up the budget items listed in a table.
+Prisma will automatically add up your budget items listed in a table.
 The total amount applied for shall also include indirect costs.
 These shall be added to the table by the applicant (project leader).
 Here the applicant (project leader) can also add any additional costs that the visiting researcher entails (for which you are not seeking funding under this call).

 Justification of the budget applied for

 Justify briefly each cost applied for in the budget stated.
 The description may cover a maximum of 4 000 characters including blank spaces.
 This is approximately one A4 page in Arial, font size 11, single line spacing.

 Please state the site of the visiting researcher’s stay.

 Here the person invited to be the project leader for the application may invite participating administrators.
 Please note that participating researchers may not be invited to this application.

 How your application is assessed